-In bioinformatics, it is generally understood that the abstract 'space' of alternative possible alignments between two or more sequences is, with few exceptions, astronomically large-which means that it cannot be searched exhaustively.
-All practical methods for finding 'good' alignments amongst two or more sequences use heuristic methods such as 'hill climbing (or 'descent'), 'beam search', 'genetic algorithms' or the like that search selectively and exclude large parts of the search space.
-With methods like these, one can find good approximate solutions in a reasonable time but one can never be sure of finding the best possible solution (unless the sequences are very short and very few).
-Finding good multiple alignments in the SP system is no different.
+In bioinformatics, it is generally understood that the search space of alternative possible alignments between two or more sequences is astronomically large and cannot be searched exhaustively.
+All practical methods for finding 'good' alignments amongst two or more sequences use heuristic methods such as 'hill climbing (or 'descent'), 'beam search', 'genetic algorithms' or the like.
+With methods like these, one can find good approximate solutions in a reasonable time but one can never be sure of finding the best possible solution unless the sequences are very short and very few.